hkpeterpeter/aialifehack18-team17/README.md

 - Cavour, Iu Yan Poon (Business and Software Developer)
     - Worked in the insurance tech industry for around 3 years
 - Timonthy Ng (Software Developer and Data Scientist)
+    - Years of experience in native iOS development
 - Keith Ng (Designer)
+    - Years of experience in user interface design
 - Nathan Hui (Business)
     - A health-tech startup co-founder